sharmaeklavya2/theoremdep-source/includes/bin-packing/config-lp-kp-fptas.md

 can be solved to an additive error of $\epsilon$, where the running time is polynomial in $n$ and $\frac{1}{\epsilon}$.

+Furthermore, we can obtain a solution with at most $m$ non-zero entries.

 ## Proof (incomplete)

 * Prove that the dual LP's separation problem is the knapsack problem.